 A blockage in an artery may prevent oxygen from reaching the tissues in that area.
 This is called ischemia.
 If ischemia is not treated promptly, it can lead to tissue damage or death.

-A blockage in the vein will usually cause fluid buildup and swelling.
+A blockage in the vein will often cause fluid buildup and swelling.

 Clot; Emboli; Thrombi; Hypercoagulable state